Professor Stephen Swailes

-Position: Professor of Human Resource Management - People, Management and Organisations
+Position: Professor of Human Resource Management, Department of Management

-Stephen joined the Business School in 2010 to take up a new post as Professor of Human Resource Management in the Department of People, Management and Organizations.
-Initially graduating in chemistry, he worked on a range of scientific and technical projects in industry before moving into management and completing postgraduate qualifications in business studies.
+Stephen joined The Business School in 2010 to take up a new post as Professor of Human Resource Management.
+Initially graduating in chemistry, he worked on a range of scientific and technical projects in water treatment and manufacturing before completing postgraduate qualifications in management.
 After moving into the university sector he was awarded a Ph.D (Leicester) for research on the organizational commitment of professional employees.
-Before moving to Huddersfield he was at the University of Hull where he was Director of the full time MBA programme.
-Stephen was Director of Research for the Business School at Huddersfield and led a successful REF2014 project before taking on a lead role for School accreditation.
+Before moving to Huddersfield he was Director of the full time MBA programme at the University of Hull.
+As Director of Research in The Business School, Stephen led our successful REF2014 submission before taking on a lead role for School accreditation.
 He is an Academic Fellow of the Chartered Institute of Personnel and Development.

 Research and Scholarship

 Stephen’s research focuses on employee performance in the workplace and explores the nature of organizational commitment, employee behaviour in teams, team performance, and the design and effectiveness of talent management strategies.
 Stephen also has interests in the effects of Islamic values on management practice which follow from extensive teaching experience in the Gulf and the supervision of Gulf nationals on research degrees.
 His teaching new focuses on strategic human resource management and the supervision of Masters and PhD students.

 - Fellow of the Higher Education Academy

 Swailes, S (2016) ‘The cultural evolution of talent management: a memetic analysis’ Human Resource Development Review .
 ISSN 1534-4843